clue2solve/knative-colors/README.md

 # knative-colors

-Colors is a bare bone app that serves a simple blank html page with bacgreound color based on an ENV variable.
+Colors is a bare bone app that serves a simple blank html page with background color based on an ENV variable.
 The the branch names tells you the code for each iteration.
 The versions ( branches ) build on top of this.

-This is the companion app to showcase the basic features of knative.
-This App in conjunction with the cologrid makes it simple to understand the flow.
+This is the companion app to showcase the basic features of [knative](http://knative.dev).
+This App in conjunction with the [cologrid](https://github.com/clue2solve/colorgrid) makes it simple to understand the flow.

 <img src="/images/colors.png">